-Keito HIBINO (Graduate School of Advanced Sciences of Matter) 234 Action as the link between classical of the second dynamics and quantum coherence Host Centre for Quantum Dynamics, Griffith University (Australia) alto And Period October 7-December 12, 2016 100 Objectives To add to my store of knowledge about the latest research at an international research institute, to acquire new perspectives on my own research, and to put together a theory that is even more convincing.
+Keito HIBINO (Graduate School of Advanced Sciences of Matter)

+Host Centre for Quantum Dynamics, Griffith University (Australia) Period October 7-December 12, 2016 Objectives To add to my store of knowledge about the latest research at an international research institute, to acquire new perspectives on my own research, and to put together a theory that is even more convincing.
 Also to present the results of my practical training at an international conference.